Welcome to today's edition of the Rush 24-7 podcast.

 It was all over the internet, and there were some people buying into it.

-I saw it on a thread where some this is outrageous!
+I saw it on a thread where some, this is outrageous.

 You've got to get this to talk radio.

-The Ninth Circuit Court of Appeals supposedly ruled yesterday, and they quoted Howard Dean as saying, This is fabulous.
+The Ninth Circuit Court of Appeals supposedly ruled yesterday, and they quoted Howard Dean as saying, this is fabulous.

-This stuff is just uh it's rampant.
+This stuff is just, it's rampant.

 Lauer says, wasn't that ballot also approved by both parties?

-This is a butterfly ballot uh controversy.
+This is a butterfly ballot controversy.

 The actual punch holes are not there, so you wouldn't know that Al Gore's name, while it appears second on the ballot, is actually third in terms of where the punch number appears when you put it in the machine.